 How Long Does Alimony Last In Pennsylvania?

 If getting divorced will leave you unable to support yourself financially, you may be entitled to alimony.
-The Law Offices of Dawn K. Gull represents divorce clients in western Pennsylvania and works to protect their financial stability now and into the future.
+The Law Offices of Dawn K. Gull represents divorce clients in Allegheny and Butler counties and works to protect their financial stability now and into the future.

 The purpose of alimony is to have one party provide financial support to the other until that party becomes financially independent.
 For example, if a couple gets divorced after 20 years and one of the spouses did not work outside the home throughout the marriage, he or she will probably struggle to find a job.
 Alimony can help that spouse pay for housing, food and other necessities until he or she gets job training and finds work.